 Shopping for a headboard?
 Try this idea.

-At a recent in-home design consultation session, my client asked my opinion on retail beds with headboards.
-My honest answer was that there are few out there with decent construction or elegance in design.
+At a recent in-home design consultation session, my client asked my opinion on beds with headboards.
+My honest answer was that there are few retail options out there with decent construction or elegance in design.

-Unless you’re ordering custom upholstery for your bed (which I do recommend for a truly luxurious, finished look), you might be better off using a creative alternative headboard above a simple platform bed than buying a mass-produced bed + headboard that lacks style or quality.
+Unless you’re ordering custom upholstery for your bed (which I recommend for a truly luxurious, finished look), you might be better off using a creative alternative headboard above a simple platform bed than buying a mass-produced bed + headboard that’s lackluster in style.

 One way I love to do this is by hanging a handmade artisan textile or a vintage tapestry above the bed, as an art piece.
 It could be a textile brought back from travels or found through an antiques gallery.
-Perhaps it’s a Navajo weaving, an Uzbek suzani, or a vintage Flemish silk tapestry… the options are endless when it comes to using artisan textiles in your home decor.
+Perhaps it’s a Navajo weaving, an Uzbek suzani, or a vintage Flemish silk tapestry… it’s a creative way of using artisan textiles in your home decor.
 A textile hung as a headboard brings sophisticated global style to your space.
 It also honors traditional craftsmanship passed down over generations of artisans.

 To fire up your creative juices, I’m sharing examples of intriguing artisan and vintage textiles used as headboards in bedroom designs.
 Ranging from mounted installations to the casually draped, these fabric headboard alternatives show how introducing handmade global decor will make your house into a home.